-Caretaker inauguration: Oyo ALGON Draws Battle Line with Makinde -
+Caretaker inauguration: Oyo ALGON draws battle line with Makinde -

 Gbenro Adesina/Ibadan

-The Association of Local Government of Nigeria, ALGON, Oyo State has described the inauguration of Caretaker chairmen for local councils in the state as another leg of illegality that the current administration of Governor Seyi Makinde is gaining notoriety for, adding that its mandate remains sacrosanct.
+The Association of Local Government of Nigeria, ALGON in Oyo State described the inauguration of Caretaker chairmen for local councils in the state as another leg of illegalities that the administration of Governor Seyi Makinde is gaining notoriety for.

-A Statement by the State ALGON Chair, Prince Ayodeji Abass-Aleshinloye said the latest action of the governor has again displayed his contempt for the judiciary.
-Reproduced below is the statement:
+Prince Ayodeji Abass-Aleshinloye, Oyo ALGON chairman, in a statement, said the latest action of the governor has again show Makinde’s disrespect for the judiciary.

+However, Abas-Aleshinloye said the mandate of members of elected chairpersons of the local governments and council areas elected under former Governor Abiola Ajumobi remains sacrosanct despite the Makinde’s action.

 “The Governor again displayed his despise to the highest court of the land with the swearing – in of illegal caretaker committees, an illegal contraption and a body of power usurpers that is unknown to our law as proclaimed by the highest court of the land.
 A Governor that again recently publicly and falsely accused Justices of the Court of Appeal in Ibadan, on air, of unfounded allegations, cannot respect the courts except when decisions favour him.